 SA Maternal Serum Antenatal Screening Program

 The aim of the SAMSAS Program is to provide information and support to obstetricians, general practitioners and midwives as they manage the pregnancies under their care.
-To this end the SAMSAS Program maintains a close liaison with ultrasonographers, health centres, antenatal clinics and counselling support structures.

 Most pregnancies end with the birth of a normal, healthy baby.
 A few do not.

 Screening tests are used to detect people who have a higher chance of having a medical condition.
 In pregnancy, maternal serum screening is used to find out if you have a higher chance of having a baby affected by Down syndrome, Trisomy 18, a neural tube defect or some other rarer pregnancy pathologies.

 Screening tests are not diagnostic.
 They cannot tell for certain if your baby is affected, they can only tell if your pregnancy is high risk or low risk.

 If your pregnancy is high risk you will be offered a referral to a specialist and/or transfer of your care to the high risk team at an appropriate hospital.